Jyothika: Debut and early career (1998–2002)

 Dil Se.. and Soldier.
-She was also nominated for Zee Cine Award for Best Female Debut too.
+She was also nominated for Zee Cine Award for Best Female Debut.

 Her first role in Tamil was in Vaalee (1999), for which she won Filmfare Award for Best Female Debut – South, Cinema Express Award for Best Newface - Female and Dinakaran Award for the Best Female Debut.
 Later that year, she starred in Poovellam Kettuppar, in which she played the love interest of the protagonist, portrayed by her future husband Suriya.
+Later, she starred with Ajith Kumar in Mugavaree (2000).

-The success of the film Kushi became a turning point in her career.
-A string of successful films followed between 2000 and 2002, among them Mugavaree, Dumm Dumm Dumm and Snegithiye.
-She also acted with Kamal Haasan during this period, in the comedy film Thenali.
+The success of the film Kushi (2000) became a turning point in her career.
 She was awarded the Filmfare Best Tamil Actress Award, Dinakaran Film Award for Best Actress & Cinema Express Award for Best Sensational Actress at the Cinema Express Awards, for her performance as Jennifer in Kushi.
 Her role in Rhythm though small, has been widely appreciated.
+She also acted with Kamal Haasan during this period, in the comedy film Thenali.
 After the success of Kushi, she was signed to play the female lead in Friends, opposite Vijay, but she was replaced by Devayani.
+Later, she appeared in the Tamil thriller film Snegithiye, directed by Priyadarshan, made in Tamil and Malayalam.
+She collaborated with Mani Ratnam for the first time by appearing in his production house Madras Talkies' romantic comedy Dumm Dumm Dumm, alongside Madhavan.
+The film won positive acclaim and became a success not only in Tamil Nadu, but also in Andhra with its dubbed version.

-She starred opposite to Ajith Kumar in Poovellam Un Vaasam which became a commercial hit as well as her character received huge response and accloades.
+She starred opposite to Ajith Kumar in Poovellam Un Vaasam (2001) which became a commercial hit as well as her character received huge response and accolades.
 She won the Cinema Express Award for Best Actress – Tamil, which was given by her co-star Ajith Kumar at the Cinema Express Awards.
 Ajith was nominated for the Filmfare Award for Best Actor – Tamil, and Jyothika for Best Actress – Tamil.
 The success of the film prompted Ezhil, Ajith and Jyothika to team up for a venture the following year with Raja (2002).

-She collaborated with Mani Ratnam for the first time by appearing in his production house Madras Talkies' romantic comedy Dumm Dumm Dumm, alongside Madhavan.
-The film won positive acclaim and became a success not only in Tamil Nadu, but also in Andhra with its dubbed version.
-She also made an appearance in the Kannada film industry opposite Upendra in Nagarahavu.
-She had a dual role in this film.
-For her work in the film, she won the Udaya Film Award for Best Actress along with Upendra for her Best Male Actor Award.she was also nominated Filmfare Award for Best Actress – Kannada in that year.
-Later, she appeared in the Tamil thriller film Snegithiye, directed by Priyadarshan, made in Tamil and Malayalam.
+She had a dual role in Nagarahavu (2002).
+For her work in the Kannada film, she won the Udaya Film Award for Best Actress along with Upendra for her Best Male Actor Award.she was also nominated Filmfare Award for Best Actress – Kannada in that year.